dduril/responsive-web-design/README.md

 This project was developed using Visual Studio 2013, but could just as easily been built using a simple text editor or IDE such as Aptana Studio, Brackets, Notepad++, Sublime or WebStorm.

-Follow this link to a live demo of the project.
+Follow the link for a live demo of the project:
+<a href="http://www.doug-duril.com/pages/demos/responsive-web-page/index.html" target="_blank"><strong>Demo</strong></a>

 I used some images from a trip to the wine country in Napa, California.

-<a href="http://www.doug-duril.com/pages/demos/responsive-web-page/index.html" target="_blank"><strong>Demo</strong></a>
+***

 Here are some basic instructions, if using Notepad++ or something else, it will be easier to just look at the source on the <code>index.html</code> file to see the references to the CSS and JavaScript libraries.
 Links for all of these awesome goodies are listed at the end of this page.